 Well, it can only be a good sign that all reputable US gambling sites take Visa, making it one of the most respected credit card companies on the market for depositing or withdrawing.
 Like any credit card company, you may incur some fees by using their service, but Visa's fees are remarkably lower than those of rival companies.
 They’re also big on bonuses, offering you extras which all add up and turn out to be pretty lucrative!
 Ultimately regarded to be the best overall payment method for online casinos, it appears you can't go wrong with Visa.

 Like Visa, MasterCard is another reputable company when it comes to online casinos.
 Accepted by most gambling sites in all legal states, MasterCard does not charge the buyer any usage fees.
-However, be aware that if you’re using a MasterCard credit card, you may still be faced with fees from your bank.
+However, be aware that if you're using a MasterCard credit card at an online casino, you may still be faced with fees from your bank.
 MasterCard customers should also be aware of the interest rates, which can sometimes be higher than expected, but this, of course, is a consideration point across all major brands of credit cards.

 American Express certainly lives up to its name with 114 million users expressing their way through over $1 trillion worth of credit every year.
 Commonly abbreviated as Amex, it is the third biggest credit card company in the US, but this doesn’t mean it is accepted as widely as you'd think when it comes to online casinos.